easytarget/microPyEZfonts/MARQUEE.md

 * *fg*, *bg*: (integers) : foreground and background colors.
   * Foreground will default to 1; for color displays this needs to be set appropriately.
   * The marquee cannot be displayed transparently the box will always fully overwrite the specified area.
+* *cswap*: (bool) : Swap bytes in 16-bit color word.
+  * Default False; only needs to be set True for RGB displays with reversed byte order (eg st7789).
 * *verbose*: (bool) : enables verbose feedback on init, start, pause and stop.

 ### Methods: